 Territorial behavior will vary between sexes, but both males and female betta fish may show aggression toward other same-species bettas as well as other fish.

 It is a common misconception that betta flares are limited to males, and despite their lack of plumage, female bettas can and will flare their gills in the same way as their male counterparts.
+So why do betta fish flare their gills?

-Will Betta Fish Attack Their Own Reflection
+Will Betta Fish Attack Their Own Reflection?

 We have already covered a few times that bettas are territorial and will often attack their own kind when they feel the need to protect their space or a mate, so will a betta fish attack its own reflection?